Grand European Travel Logo

 Miscellaneous:

-• A travel-friendly daypack or bag to carry your essentials during excursions.
+• A travel-friendly daypack or bag is useful for carrying essentials like water, snacks, a camera, and any extra clothing layers during excursions.

 • Reusable water bottle.
 At GET, we’re all about caring for our planet, and with that in mind, we always recommend that you pack a reusable water bottle for your trip.
 Bringing your own reusable water bottle or asking for tap water at restaurants means you can make a difference by reducing your vacation plastic waste.